datadaveshin/telegraph-prep-capstone/README.md

 # Tic Tac Toe Plus
 For my nieces, I decided to make a Tic Tac Toe game.
 This is my first JavaScript/Web project, and it is derived from the Telegraph Prep Capstone Project.
 Telegraph Prep provided starter .css and .html files, along with methods to create an 8 x 8 game board, render the board, and a click handler that would return the position of the board that the mouse clicked.
+From there, I modified all of the methods to generate 3 x 3 to 5 x 5 grid boards, and the logic to change the click handler from returning a square position to having the ability to make a basic Tic Tac Toe game.

 ## Version 2
 Make version that has the option of 1 or 2 two players.